finos/FDC3/docs/api/spec.md

 >
 > The global channel, which exists only for backward compatibility with FDC3 1.0, will be removed in a future version of the FDC3 API Specification.
 >
-> Instead of relying on being joined to a 'default' channel by the desktop agent on startup, a user channel should be joined explicitly through the relevant APIs, or through a channel selection UI.
+> Instead of relying on being joined to a 'default' channel by the desktop agent on startup, a User channel should be joined explicitly through the relevant APIs, or through a channel selection UI.

 The User channels MAY include a 'global' channel which serves as the backwards compatible layer with the 'send/broadcast context' behavior in FDC3 1.0.
 A desktop agent MAY choose to make membership in the 'global' channel the default state for apps on start up.